Register sections

 2. Then do one of the following:

-• Create a new calibration in the following circumstances:
+You will need to create a new calibration in the following circumstances:

-• the first time you use NeuroInfo
+• The first time you use NeuroInfo

 C. Create reference section(s)